mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![vmware](/img/wifi/vmware1.png){: .center-block :}

-If you want to use VMware console add it into the system PATH.
+If you want to use the VMware console add it into the system PATH.
 In this tutorial we won't be using that, so you can deselect it.

 ![vmware path](/img/wifi/vmware2.png){: .center-block :}